FAQ for Sales Quotes in SAP Cloud for Customer

 How to get free text into a quote?

 You can enter internal and external notes.
 This is valid on product and on header level.
 Notes maintained as external note will automatically be part of the print out standard form.
 Sales notes (sales org. and distribution channel dependent) maintained in product master will be copied to the external product note of the sales quote automatically.
 Alternatively you can use extension fields.
+On the Notes facet you will also find a Note from Customer in history mode.
+The Approval Note is also exposed as history mode.

 How can I structure quotes?